pimcore/studio-backend-bundle/doc/10_Extending_Studio/02_OpenApi.md

 In order to extend a schema, you can use the `#[Schema]` attribute and define the properties that you want to add.
-The important part is to use the `#[Property]` attribute to define the properties of the schema. e.g. `#[Property(description: 'title', type: 'string', example: 'Title of note')]`
+The important part is to use the `#[Property]` attribute to define the properties of the schema. e.g. `#[Property(description: 'title', type: 'string', example: 'Title of note')]` Schemas should be unique and are shown at the bottom of the OpenApi documentation.

 ### Example for extending a schema
 ```php